mvolkmann/blog/src/astro.md

 learn about Astro support for pagination.

-To start server, enter “npm start” (no run) or “npm run dev”.
-The public directory is where assets go, that are not affected by the build, such as image optimization.
-The only special subdirectories of the src directory are pages and content.
-There is a naming convention for others, but it is not enforced. using the content directory with markdown files, provides a type safe, markdown API. it uses Zod for schema of validation. what is the reasonable number of markdown documents to have in a collection weir if you need more than you should use a database?
+using the content directory with markdown files, provides a type safe, markdown API. it uses Zod for schema of validation. what is the reasonable number of markdown documents to have in a collection weir if you need more than you should use a database?